zezogamil/FileEncyrptedToolRust/README.md

 # FileEncyrptedToolRust
 a file encrypt tool by rust, the tool will have both GUI options and CLI

-## 🔐 FilesEncrypted CLI
+## FileEncryptedToolRust 🔐
-A secure and simple Rust-based command-line tool to encrypt and decrypt files or folders using AES-256 encryption.
-Designed for speed, clarity, and modular structure.
+A secure and efficient file encryption tool built in Rust, offering both command-line interface (CLI) and graphical user interface (GUI) options for encrypting and decrypting files and folders.

 ## Pdf_Encryptor Structure